-If an Inventor is unsure whether an Invention would be University-owned (i.e., an invention arising out of Independent Efforts), the Inventor should nonetheless disclose the Invention to the Office of the Vice President for Research, providing all relevant facts necessary to make the determination of whether the invention is university-owned or not.
-The Office of the Vice President for Research shall advise the Inventor as promptly as possible whether it appears that the Invention should be regarded as University-owned.
+If an Inventor is unsure whether an Invention would be University-owned (i.e., an Invention arising out of Independent Efforts), the Inventor should nonetheless disclose the Invention to the Vice President for ORED (or designee), providing all relevant facts necessary to make the determination of whether the invention is University-owned or not.
+The Vice President for ORED (or designee) shall advise the Inventor in writing whether it appears that the Invention should be regarded as University-owned.

-Upon the University's request, the Inventor(s) shall assign his/her/their right in a University-owned Invention, to a third party designee such as an invention management agency designated by the University, or to the sponsor if required by an agreement governing the research.
+Upon the University's request, the Inventor(s) shall assign his/her/their right in a Universityowned Invention to a third-party designee such as an invention management agency designated by the University, or to a sponsor if required by an agreement governing the research.
 Inventors shall execute documents of assignment and do everything reasonably required to assist the assignee(s) in obtaining, protecting, and maintaining patent or other proprietary rights.
-At no time, shall the Inventor(s) commit any act which would tend to reduce or defeat the University's interest in the Invention.
+At no time, shall the Inventor(s) commit any act that would tend to reduce or defeat the University's interest in the Invention.
 The Inventor(s) shall take all necessary and reasonable steps to protect the University's interest in the Invention.